On Twitter I posted the below comment about Saturn's moon Iapetus.

 Two dominant features define a pit chain.

-Subsurface cracks develop as the crust slumps inward these cracks provide access to deeper cavities.
+Subsurface cracks develop as the crust slumps inward (the result of gravitational compaction or thermal cooling) these cracks provide access to deeper cavities.

 Surface sediment aka regolith (sandy material) then drains through the cracks into the below void forming a cone shape on the surface without a raised rim ridge.